 - 1. Install a tachometer on the engine. - 2.
 Install a gauge at the converter OUT pressure port located below the sender unit on the rear of the converter.
-Fig. 5-2
+Fig. 5-2.

-Fig. 5-2 Check Converter Out Pressure
+Fig. 5-2 Check Converter OUT Pressure

 - 3. Apply the parking brake; shift the forward and reverse into NEUTRAL position. - 4.
 With the aid of a helper, read the gauge at a steady 2,000 rpm.
-The gauge reading must not exceed 80 p.s.i.
+The gauge reading must not exceed 40 p.s.i.

-If the pressure reading exceeds 80 p.s.i. it will be necessary to clean or replace the hoses, the oil cooler, and/or the radiator assembly.
-To further pinpoint the problem, see "oil cooler pressure drop".
+If the pressure reading exceeds 40 p.s.i. it will be necessary to clean or replace the hoses, the oil cooler, and/or the radiator assembly.
+To further pinpoint the problem, see "oil cooler pressure drop", in Section 10, under 500 Hours Operation.

-Drain and refill the torque converter hydraulic system every 500 operating hours and whenever, for any reason the torque converter or any component within the torque converter system is repaired or overhauled.
+Drain and refill the torque converter hydraulic system every 500 operating hours and whenever, for any reason, the torque converter or any other component within the torque converter system is repaired or overhauled.
+(Refer to Section 10.)